Am I qualified to write a Luminar AI review?

 I already commented on Sky Replacement in Luminar 4, and I loved how accurately this tool masked the sky into my shots.
 However, it didn’t take reflections into account, making the replacement in such images quite obvious.
 I was delighted to find out that the new SkyAI adds reflections to water and other reflective areas.

 In the comparison below, I demonstrated how powerful is SkyAI.
-I managed to easily add a new sky to my image.
+I managed to add a new sky to my image easily.
 The tool considered the roofs, bridge, and even the crane in the background.
 The cherry on top, Luminar AI, added sky reflection to the water, making the sky replacement unnoticeable.

 In summary, SkyAI is a fantastic way to change the sky in your photos if you have no prior experience with photo editing.
 What is more, it does all that automatically.
 You just choose a background, and this tool will mask out the old sky, add a new one, and adjust the colours.